Antonio Carpio: South China Sea dispute

 Carpio's personal advocacy is "to protect and preserve Philippine territorial and maritime sovereignty specifically in the West Philippine Sea." referring to an area of the South China Sea claimed by the Philippines.

 He believes in the importance of "an understanding by citizens of all claimant states...either to restrain extreme nationalism fueled by historical lies or to give hope to a just and durable settlement of the dispute based not only on the United Nations Convention on the Law of the Sea (UNCLOS) but also on respect for actual historical facts."

 In his speech 'Grand Theft of the Global Commons', Carpio called "...the fishery Regulations of Hainan a grand theft of the global commons in the South China Sea."
 He also maintains that "The Philippines is fighting a legal battle not only for itself but also for all mankind.
 A victory for the Philippines is a victory for all States, coastal and landlocked, that China has shut out of the global commons in the South China Sea."

 In 2015, the Philippine Department of Foreign Affairs sponsored Carpio on a world lecture tour on the South China Sea dispute.
 Carpio presented the Philippines' historical and legal case on the dispute before think tanks and universities in 30 cities covering 17 countries.
+According to Rigoberto Tiglao, Carpio's wife, Vietnamese Bach Yen "Ruth" Nguyen Carpio, was part of South China Sea Arbitration Philippine delegation to the Hague at its first hearing on July 7, 2015.
+Her name appears on page 29 of the 'Award on Jurisdiction and Admissibility'.

 In May 2017, Carpio published an eBook titled "The South China Sea Dispute: Philippine Sovereign Rights and Jurisdiction in the West Philippine Sea".
 The book collects over 140 lectures and speeches by Carpio "intended to convince the Chinese people that the nine-dashed line has no legal or historical basis."
-The eBook "explains in layman’s language the South China Sea dispute from A to Z."
+The eBook "explains in layman's language the South China Sea dispute from A to Z."